 Today, Maureen and her stepdaughter, Dr. Sandra Mergler, have generously supported the ROM’s future Dawn of Life on Earth Gallery, which will showcase rare specimens from this early marine ecosystem and from Canada’s other world-renowned fossil beds.
 The new gallery will tell the important story of our earliest ancestors, highlighting mass extinction events and how these inform our current planetary crisis.
 Sandra felt inspired to join her stepmother in supporting the project because of her fond memories of family vacations spent learning about ancient fossils and natural history.

 “We would like more people to know about the fascinating beginnings of life on Earth and the ROM is the perfect place to bring these stories to life,” says Maureen.
 “The Burgess Shale is part of our Canadian heritage; it’s important that we celebrate it and continue to make new discoveries there.”
 Maureen’s generous gift to the Gallery of Early Life also honours her late husband, Jonathan Mergler, who shared her appreciation for the stories and knowledge unearthed in these extraordinary fossils.

 The Gallery of Early Life

-Guided by our world-class curators, the ROM’s future Gallery of Early Life will be an immersive environment with innovative design and hands-on activities.
+Guided by our world-class curators, the ROM’s future Dawn of Life on Earth Gallery will be an immersive environment with innovative design and hands-on activities.
 Technology, including remarkable 3D animations, will connect visitors to ROM palaeontologists in the field as they unearth fossils in real time.
-To learn more about supporting this exciting project, please contact Patricia Page at 416.586.7946 or firstname.lastname@example.org.
+To learn more about supporting this exciting project, please contact Ulrica Jobe at firstname.lastname@example.org or 416.586.5818.